flatironinstitute/finufft/README.md

 ### To do

+* make compiler opt allowing I/O sizes (M, N1*N2*N3) > 2^31, via compiler directives.
+Test if it slows down array pointers.
+* test it long indexing slows 3D spreading, as June-Yub found in nufft-1.3.x.
+Do code block switch on the overall size?
+* spreader: make compute_sort_indices sensible for 1d and 2d.
+* fix KB ker eval in spreader so doesn't wdo 3d fill when 1 or 2 will do
 * t-1 matlab and fortran tests checking grid total
 * t-II spreader fortran and matlab tests
 * build universal index mappers